-The Accelerated Bachelor of Science in Nursing (ABSN) hybrid program, which comprises 16 months of full-time study, combines online didactic course work and hands-on learning involving both clinical placements and experience in the skills laboratory.
-The program offers students an opportunity to work closely with nursing faculty to master the core skills necessary to excel in their nursing career.
-The program also seeks to prepare students to successfully take and pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and earn an RN license.
+The Accelerated Bachelor of Science in Nursing hybrid program, which comprises 16 months of full-time study, combines online didactic coursework and hands-on learning involving both clinical placements and experience in the skills laboratory.
+Eligibility for the ABSN program requires completion of a prior bachelor's degree in another field.
+The ABSN program offers students an opportunity to work closely with nursing faculty to master the core skills necessary to excel in their nursing career.
+The program also seeks to prepare students to successfully take and pass the National Council Licensure Examination for Registered Nurses and earn an RN license.

 The ABSN curriculum includes 67 credits of undergraduate courses with online learning modules incorporating lectures and learning activities.
 The majority of these credits are completed online through an e-learning platform that allows students to listen to lectures, submit assignments, complete interactive learning modules, and engage in discussion with faculty and classmates.